Charity Clothes Collection

 How do your kind donations help?

 Say 'Hi' to Zoe.
-Zoe is She was diagnosed before birth with a serious heart condition and then another rare condition just after birth.
+Zoe was diagnosed before birth with a serious heart condition and then another rare condition just after birth.
 These life limiting liver and heart issues have also led to chest issues.
 Zoe is in and out of hospital all the time and the operations and procedures are often very painful, upsetting and scary.

 Zoe's mum contacted Samuel's Charity this year and asked if we could help by providing an iPad.
 Zoe is in and out of hospital a lot and an iPad is perfect to take her mind off the tough times and lift her spirits.
 Her mum said: